Indiana high school accepts teacher's resignation over transgender policy

 An Indiana school district officially accepted a teacher’s resignation after the educator claimed he was forced to resign for violating the transgender student policy.

-The Brownsburg Community School Corporation announced it has accepted the resignation of John Kluge, a former Brownsburg High School orchestra teacher, during a school board meeting on Monday.
+The Brownsburg Community School Corporation announced it had accepted the resignation of John Kluge, a former Brownsburg High School orchestra teacher, during a school board meeting on Monday.

 Kluge, 28, said he submitted a tentative resignation letter last month because officials threatened to fire him.
-Kluge attempted to rescind his resignation on May 25, but it was being processed.
+Kluge attempted to rescind his resignation on May 25, but it was already being processed.

 The district said Kluge voluntarily submitted his resignation.